pnivaggi/kubernetes-hands-on/labs/10-k8s-basics-pod-networking/01-k8s-basics-pod-networking.md

    Node2: ip-172-20-58-60.ec2.internal
    ```

-   and it concludes bb1 and bb2 are well deployed on node1 and node2 respectively.
+   - We can conclude bb1 and bb2 are well deployed on node1 and node2 respectively.

+## Understand Pods networking

-4. Check node interface/route modifications
+1. Check node interface/route modifications on node1

    - Get ssh access to node1